Media access control

 When storing images, videos or other files in Cloudinary, both the originals and their transformed versions are publicly available through a CDN, by default.
-You can use randomly generated Public IDs for your assets, which makes it harder for end users to guess your media URLs, but you may want more formal ways to control who can access your media files and when.
+You can use randomly generated public IDs for your assets, which makes it harder for end users to guess your media URLs, but you may want more formal ways to control who can access your media files and when.

 Strict transformations

 Cloudinary's transformation URLs are dynamic, which means that if the requested transformed asset does not already exist, then it is created on the fly.
 This is a powerful feature, but you may not want your end users to play with these options on your assets.
-To control this, you can enable Strict Transformations on your account to prevent transformations from being dynamically applied to media assets.
+To control this, you can enable Strict Transformations in your product environment to prevent transformations from being dynamically applied to media assets.
 Except for any transformations that you specifically allow to be used dynamically, your users will be restricted to accessing only pre-generated transformed assets (generated eagerly during upload or with an authenticated request to our API).
 To allow the asset to be delivered, the file extension and the transformation part of the URL used to request an asset must be identical to one of the pre-generated transformations.

 - If the order of the transformation parameters changes.
 For example,